hexops/mach/libs/gpu-dawn/README.md

 ## Binary releases

-Dawn (specifically all the shader compilers, and the DirectXShaderCompiler) is a large C++ codebase and takes 5-10 minutes to build on a modern laptop, you just need to specify `-Ddawn-from-source=true` and wait.
+Dawn (specifically all the shader compilers, and the DirectXShaderCompiler) is a large C++ codebase and takes 5-10 minutes to build on a modern laptop.
 Since waiting is no fun, we also have binary releases produced by our GitHub actions:

 **[View binary releases](https://github.com/hexops/mach-gpu-dawn/releases/latest)**